Scalable In-Context Q-Learning: Experiments

 \subsection{Main Results}

 The baselines typically work under the few-shot setting, since they rely on task prompts or warm-start data to infer task representations.
-We evaluate SICQL against these baselines in an aligned few-shot setting, where all methods utilize the same number of interaction trajectories for task inference.
+We evaluate S-ICQL against these baselines in an aligned few-shot setting, where all methods utilize the same number of interaction trajectories for task inference.
 Figure~\ref{fig:main} illustrates the evaluation return curves across various environments using Mixed datasets, and Table~\ref{tab:main} summarizes the numerical results of converged performance.
-Across environments with varying reward functions and transition dynamics, SICQL consistently demonstrates superior data efficiency and higher asymptotic performance.
-In more complex environments such as Ant-Dir and HalfCheetah-Vel, the advantage of SICQL is more pronounced, highlighting its promising in-context learning abilities on challenging tasks.
-Moreover, SICQL generally exhibits lower variance during the testing phase, indicating both improved data efficiency and better training stability.
+Across environments with varying reward functions and transition dynamics, S-ICQL consistently demonstrates superior data efficiency and higher asymptotic performance.
+In more complex environments such as Ant-Dir and HalfCheetah-Vel, the advantage of S-ICQL is more pronounced, highlighting its promising in-context learning abilities on challenging tasks.
+Moreover, S-ICQL generally exhibits lower variance during the testing phase, indicating both improved data efficiency and better training stability.
 Notably, DPT yields suboptimal performance across most environments, underscoring the critical role of incorporating fundamental reward maximization into our framework.
 The significant improvement over DIT and IC-IQL also verifies that our method can provide a more efficient way for policy extraction with advantage-weighted regression or incorporating Q-learning objectives.

+We also conduct an offline evaluation to assess the robustness of S-ICQL on trajectories collected by external behavior policies.
+Specifically, we use trajectories generated by non–S-ICQL policies and construct offline test sets by randomly sampling ten trajectories per task.
+We then evaluate DPT-style baselines on the same sampled trajectories to ensure a fair comparison.
+As shown in Table~\ref{tab:offline}, S-ICQL maintains strong performance in the offline setting, indicating that its advantages persist even when interaction is restricted and evaluation relies solely on externally collected data.